Gregory Porter: Personal life

-Porter is married to Victoria and they have two sons, Demyan and Lev.
+Porter is married to Victoria and they have two sons.
 Their home is in Bakersfield, California.
-His brother Lloyd Cornelius Porter (* 1970) died in May 2020 due to complications from a Covid-19 infection.
+His brother Lloyd died in May 2020 due to complications from COVID-19.

-For public appearances, Porter always wears a hat reminiscent of a deerstalker incorporating fabric that covers his ears and chin.
+For public appearances, Porter always wears a hat reminiscent of a newsboy cap incorporating fabric that covers his ears and chin.
 In a 2012 interview with Jazzweekly.com, when asked: "What's with the weird and wonderful hat?"
 Porter replied: "I've had some surgery on my skin, so this has been my look for a little while and will continue to be for a while longer.
 People recognize me by it now.
 It is what it is."
 In an interview with The Daily Telegraph in 2016, he divulged that he received some facial scars when he was "seven or eight", but declined to go into the specifics of how they were sustained.
 He said: "I just saw it one day (the hat) and said 'I'm gonna put this on, I like it.'
 It was before the music career."
 The cap is a Kangol Summer Spitfire.